 Treatment and Prognosis

-Treatment with a luteolytic dose of prostaglandin F2α (or one of its synthetic analogs) induces luteal regression and discharge of the uterine fluid.
+Treatment with a luteolytic dose of prostaglandin F2α (or one of its synthetic analogs) induces luteal regression and discharge of the uterine fluid within 1–2 days.
 If treated during the breeding season, the doe will come into estrus within 2–3 days and can be mated or inseminated again.
+Sometimes a second injection is necessary to accomplish a complete emptying of the uterus.
 Pseudopregnancy also may end spontaneously when progesterone production by the (aging) corpus luteum stops.
-As a result, relaxation of the cervix and stimulation of uterine contractility take place, followed by discharge of the uterine fluid.
+As a result, relaxation of the cervix and stimulation of uterine contractility occur, followed by discharge of the uterine fluid.
 This latter process has also been described as “cloudburst.”
-The fertility of does appears to be normal after treatment with prostaglandins, so culling of affected goats is generally not indicated.
+The fertility of does appears to be normal after effective treatment with prostaglandins, so culling of affected goats is generally not indicated.